Should You Remove all your teeth and replace them with Full Mouth Dental Implant Sedation?

 Basically we remove your bad teeth and replace them with 20-30 implanted teeth.
 The tooth Implants serve as new roots that can anchor new and beautiful zirconia and porcelain crowns.
 Implant crowns can be brushed and flossed just like natural teeth.
 Implants are not susceptible to common dental problems like cavities, root canals and gum disease.
 The implanted teeth are small and similar in size to natural teeth.
 The teeth do not feel thick and unnatural like bridges or dentures.

 Depending on how long you have been missing teeth and the condition of your remaining teeth, a full mouth of implants may not be the best option.
 Many people can have gum and bone loss and need gum height replaced in addition to teeth.
 If gum and bone need to be replaced a full mouth all on 4 solution may be a better.
 All on 4 implant bridges include replacement of gum and teeth.

-Should you get All on 4 or a Full Mouth of Teeth Implants?
+Should you get All on 4 or Full Mouth Dental Implant Sedation?

 There are a few different factors to consider:

-- A Full Mouth of Implants and individual crowns is far more expensive because it requires several more implants.
+- Full mouth dental implant sedation and individual crowns is far more expensive because it requires several more implants.
 Individual crowns and abutments are more expensive than the all on 4 bridge also.
 Precise placement of 10 implants in one jaw is more difficult than 4 and the procedure requires a more skilled implant dentist and more surgical time.

 - In cases where a lot of gum and bone height has been lost, a full mouth of individual implants may not be possible.